ctfpilot/ctfp/README.md

 ## Background

-CTF Pilot started as a CTF Platform project, originating in **[Brunnerne](https://github.com/brunnerne)**.
+CTF Pilot started as a CTF platform project, originating in **[Brunnerne](https://github.com/brunnerne)**.

-The goal of the project, is to provide a scalable, resilient and easy to use CTF platform for hosting large scale Capture The Flag competitions, starting with BrunnerCTF 2025.
+The goal of the project is to provide a scalable, resilient, and easy-to-use CTF platform for hosting large-scale Capture The Flag competitions, starting with BrunnerCTF 2025.

 The project is still in active development, and we welcome contributions from the community to help improve and expand the platform's capabilities.